struct78/htlengine-issue-114/README.md

-# Sample code for Issue 114
+# Sample code for HTL Engine Issue 114

-This is a simple sample code to demonstrate issue https://github.com/adobe/htlengine/issues/114
+This is a simple sample code to demonstrate issue https://github.com/adobe/htlengine/issues/114 of @adobe/htlengine.

 ## Steps of replicating the issue